fordb/bird2vec/README.md

 * Install required packages with `pip install -r requirements.txt`

 ## Data
 Data is from xeno-canto.org, and is focused only on recordings from owls in the United States.
+Try not to hammer their API, the website is amazing.

 Data is retrieved from `data/xeno_canto.py`:
 * Creates a metadata file, `datasets/metadata.csv`, which contains info on all of the recordings